cdap-guides/cdap-timeseries-guide/README.md

 Build and Run Application
 -------------------------

-The `TrafficApp` application can be built and packaged using standard Apache Maven commands:
+The `TrafficApp` application can be built and packaged using the Apache Maven command:

     mvn clean package